 You have carried out a search and may have found a suitable position.
-The next step is to apply for the role in question.
+The next step is to apply for the job you want.

-Before starting, however, it is vital to ensure that you have a high-quality, up-to-date CV (curriculum vitae).
+Before getting started, however, you should make sure your CV (curriculum vitae) looks good and is up to date.
 A CV should be no more than one or two pages long and must include the following:

 - Contact details